This blog may contain affiliate links. Read our disclosure policy for more info.

 Exploring the Perito Moreno Boardwalk

-Once back at the bus, it is a short 10-minute drive to the famous Perito Moreno boardwalks.
+Once back at the bus, it is a short 10-minute drive to the famous Perito Moreno boardwalk.
 These boardwalks are how most people view Perito Moreno.
-There is over 4 kilometers of boardwalk stretching out over different viewpoints to see Perito Moreno.
+There are over 4 kilometers (2.5 mi) of boardwalk stretching out over different viewpoints to see Perito Moreno.

 It is spectacular.

-Literally, you could find yourself a bench and sit here for hours just watching massive chunks of ice break off the glacier face and crash into the water.
+Literally, you could find yourself on a bench and sit here for hours just watching massive chunks of ice break off the glacier face and splash into the water.

 So, on this Mini Trekking tour, it is great that they also include a stop for just over an hour at the boardwalk!
 This way, you don’t need to make a second trip out this way to check it out another day!